Thank you for getting in touch. We have now received your adoption request.

 We would encourage you to consider rabbits marked as Ready NOW! as we can arrange for their adoption very quickly.

-Those awaiting vaccinations may have a delay of up to 1-3 weeks pending treatment and recovery.
+Those awaiting procedures such as neutering may have a delay of 3-6 weeks pending treatment and recovery.

 Alternatively, check back regularly for our updated list of rabbits.